stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 ## Background

-RDF is a flexible graph data model: entities are represented by nodes in the graph, and entity properties and relationships between entities are represented as edges.
+RDF is a flexible graph data model.
+Entities are represented by nodes in the graph.
+Entity properties and relationships between entities are represented as edges.
 Unlike relational databases where the data needs to conform to a predefined tabular structure, the graph model can represent heterogeneous data easily.